 The ideas in the plan represent a community-based and authentic vision that reflects Sherman’s creative heritage as well as its growing diversity.

-Completing this activity is an important step to conclude our Focalpoint(!)
-Project grant at the end of Decemberr 2020.
-We gratefully acknowledge that this project funded in part by an Our Town grant from the National Endowment for the Arts and with the support of Austin College.
+Completing this activity was an important step to conclude our Focalpoint(!)
+Project grant.
+We gratefully acknowledge that this project was funded in part by an Our Town grant from the National Endowment for the Arts and with the support of Austin College.

 CommUnity Vision Day on July 24, 2020, brought together Sherman leaders and artists to imagine the Cultural District's public art potential.

 Translation by Hector Diaz, Austin College intern